 Online: These programs are offered 100% online.
 Some programs may require an on-campus orientation or residency experience, but the courses will be facilitated in an online format.

-All required courses are to be chosen from courses offered by the Department of Language Sciences.
+All required courses are to be chosen from LINGUIS courses.

-Contact the department for a list of specific courses.
+Contact the program for a list of specific courses.

 Graduate School Policies